Curriculum

 Number of Credits: 6 ECTS

-This course is the first step in professional level writing in Economics in English.
-We focus on ways that writing in this broad genre differs from other types of writing.
+This course focuses on professional writing in Economics in English in a variety of genres.
 Students will practice their analytical writing skills in formal, post-graduate level English.
 There is an emphasis on academic integrity, and the types of grammatical structures and language used in a variety of professional texts in the field.
 The course includes lectures, peer input on the main tasks throughout development of the work, and individual consultations with the instructor.
 Extensive written feedback is given with a view to supporting future work.

 In their second year, students must pass two compulsory subjects – Research Writing II and the Master Thesis Seminar.
 The rest of their classes are electives and optional courses – we recommend that students enroll in 2 to 3 elective economics subjects per semester.
 At the end of their second year, students complete their studies and defend their MA thesis.